SkillsFundingAgency/das-employerdemand-web/README.md

 ## How It Works

 Employer Demand web consumes [das-apim-endpoints](https://github.com/skillsfundingagency/das-apim-endpoints).
 The entry point to the Employer Demand journey is accessed through [das-findapprenticeshiptraining](https://github.com/SkillsFundingAgency/das-findapprenticeshiptraining/).
-It also makes use of [SFA.DAS.Provider.Shared.UI](https://github.com/SkillsFundingAgency/das-shared-packages/tree/master/SFA.DAS.Provider.Shared.UI).
+It also makes use of [SFA.DAS.Provider.Shared.UI](https://github.com/SkillsFundingAgency/das-shared-packages/tree/master/SFA.DAS.Provider.Shared.UI) and has been designed using elements from the [GOV.UK Design System](https://design-system.service.gov.uk/).

 ## 🚀 Installation